-- Crib– Choose a sturdy, neutral-colored crib that you can use later on with another one of your babies.
-You can opt for a crib that doubles as a toddler bed for when you need it (although if you plan to pass it on to your next baby there’s really no point in it).
+- Crib– Choose a sturdy, neutral-colored crib that you can use later on with if you decide to have another baby.
+You can opt for a crib that doubles as a toddler bed, for when you need it (although if you plan to pass it on to your next baby there’s really no point).
 Before making any decisions, check the company’s safety track record when considering which crib to buy.